trailblazer/trailblazer.github.io/gems/roar/jsonapi.md

 As per specification, JSON API allows to suppress rendering of arbitrary fields.
 This is called [sparse fieldsets](http://jsonapi.org/format/#fetching-sparse-fieldsets).

-With Roar, you can do that with all kinds of resource objects: Filtering attributes works for the top "primary data" and for relationships.
+With Roar, you can do that with all kinds of resource objects: Filtering attributes works for the top "primary data" and for the compound object.

 For the primary data, you simply provide what to include via the `:include` option.

     decorator.to_hash(
-      include: [:id, :title]
+      include: [:title]
     )

-This will only render `:id` and `:title`.
+This will only render the two obligatory fields `:id`, `:type` and the  `:title` attribute.

     "data": {
       "type": "articles",
       "id": "1",
-      "attributes": {"title"=>"My Article"}
+      "attributes": {"title": "My Article"}
     }

 To include particular attributes, only, in the compound document, use `:fields`.

     decorator.to_hash(
-      include: [:id, :title, :author],
+      include: [:title, :author],
       fields:  {author: [:email]}
     )